nperezg/biosounds/docs/user_guide.md

 ## Recordings upload

 Administrators can access the administration interface and upload recordings to specific collections by clicking the "upload" button.
 The date and time of a recording can be automatically extracted from the filename when in the format YYYMMDD_HHMMSS.

-When the recording is a reference audio for a particular species, the corresponding box can be checked, and the rating, type, subtype, and species be indicated.
+When the recording is a reference audio for a particular species, the corresponding box can be checked, and the rating, call type, subtype, and species be indicated.
 The recording is inserted into the database (for creating the MP3 preview and spectrogram) by clicking the "save" button.
+Recordings will appear in the corresponding collection after some processing time elapsed.

 ![list_view](images/recordings_admin.png "Recordings administrative interface")